 Osteoporosis is much more common in women than men; this is primarily due to the hormonal cycle.

-According to National Osteoporosis Foundation, women are more likely than men to suffer from osteoporosis and can lose up to 20% of their bone density in the five to seven years following menopause.
+According to the National Osteoporosis Foundation, women are more likely than men to suffer from osteoporosis and can lose up to 20% of their bone density in the five to seven years following menopause.

 Strength training can also help to slow down muscle loss, a condition known as sarcopenia.

-6. Lose Body fat
+6. Lose Body Fat

 Do you want to reduce your body fat?
 Strength training can help!